Abhradeep1994/msds610-EDApresentation/README.md

 ## Goal
-For this presentation we wanted to highlight the importance of EDA and showcase some basic EDA that we can implement have a better understanding of our data.
+For this presentation we wanted to highlight the importance of EDA and showcase some basic EDA steps that we can implement to have a better understanding of our data.

 ## The Data
 The dataset we chose to work with is the [Cars dataset](https://github.com/Abhradeep1994/msds610-EDApresentation/blob/main/cars.csv).
-This dataset contains  a total of 393 rows and four variables which are:
+This dataset contains  a total of 392 rows and four variables which are:
 - MPG
 - Cylinder
 - Engine